NicMcPhee/web-sockets-example/LABTASKS.md

 - Questions that you need to answer (as a team!) are indicated with question mark symbols (:question:)
 - Tasks that specify work to do without a written response will be bulleted
+- Remember to set up TravisCI and ZenHub

 Write up your answers to these questions in a Google Doc and turn that in via Canvas on the assignment for this lab.